Smartling/SmartlingHelp/_articles/files/download-files.md

 ![](/uploads/versions/smartling___translations_management---x----1045-314x---.png)

-<div class="warning">This shortcut is intended primarily to help Translators get full context for documents they are translating.
+<blockquote class="info">This shortcut is intended primarily to help Translators get full context for documents they are translating.
 For full download options, use the Files page or the [File API]().</div>

 ## Automate